jcraigk/storykey/README.md

 # Peartree

 Peartree is a system for converting between arbitrary strings of data and a series of memorable English phrases.
-Its grammar and lexicon is curated for concreteness and personification, supporting mental visuzliation.
+Its grammar and lexicon is curated for concreteness and personification, supporting mental visualization.

 The primary use case is memorizing cryptocurrency private keys, often referred to as creating a "brain wallet."
 This system is inspired by [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) but adds extra features: